UNO-CYBR-8420-Team1/CYBR8420-Suricata/Assurance Case.md

   - Top-Level Claim 2: Matt
   - Top-Level Claim 3: Shane - Intrusion Rules are Protected Against Unauthorized Access
   - Top-Level Claim 4: Nathan - The network logs are secure against manipulation
-  - Top-Level Claim 5: Grace
+  - Top-Level Claim 5: Grace - The Intrusion rules implemented in Suricata can detect the malware signature in real time

 DELETE THIS -> LEFT TO REMINDER [Include a reflection on your teamwork for this assignment.
 What issues occurred?
 How did you resolve them?
 What did you plan to change moving forward?]